The Winding Journey Of Avril Haines, Biden's Pick To Lead U.S. Intelligence

 In contrast, Biden has had good ties with the national security establishment and first worked with Haines more than a decade ago.
 That longstanding relationship could be key for someone who's expected to part of the president's daily national security briefing.

-Haines kept a low profile in her previous government positions, but she did make brief comments when nominated by Biden.
+Haines kept a low profile in her previous government positions, but she did make brief comments when Biden nominated her.

 "Mr. President-elect, you know I've never shied away from speaking truth to power," she said.
 "I accept this nomination knowing that you would never want me to do otherwise ... even when what I have to say may be inconvenient or difficult, and I assure you, there will be those times."